Omega language

-In formal language theory within theoretical computer science, an infinite word is an infinite-length sequence (specifically, an ω-length sequence) of symbols, and an ω-language is a set of infinite words.
+In formal language theory within theoretical computer science, an ω-language is a set of infinite words, where an infinite word is an infinite-length sequence (specifically, an ω-length sequence) of symbols.
 Here, ω refers to the first infinite ordinal number, modeling a set of natural numbers.

 Formal definition

 Let Σ be a set of symbols (not necessarily finite).
 Following the standard definition from formal language theory, Σ^{*} is the set of all finite words over Σ. Every finite word has a length, which is a natural number.
 Given a word w of length n, w can be viewed as a function from the set {0,1,...,n−1} → Σ, with the value at i giving the symbol at position i.
 The infinite words, or ω-words, can likewise be viewed as functions from $\mathbb{N}$ to Σ. The set of all infinite words over Σ is denoted Σ^{ω}.
 The set of all finite and infinite words over Σ is sometimes written Σ^{∞} or Σ^{≤ω}.

 Thus an ω-language L over Σ is a subset of Σ^{ω}.